aslze/asl/README.md

 _**An old, bad and outdated C++ utility library**_

-ASL is a collection of general purpose classes and utilities intended to be easy to use and multiplatform.
+ASL is a collection of multiplatform general purpose classes and utilities focused on simplicity and ease of use.
 Builds in seconds and facilitates writing code that works on different operating systems and compilers.

 - Multiplatform (**Windows**, **Linux**, **macOS**, **Android**), 32/64 bit
 - Works on older compilers (e.g. VisualStudio 2005, gcc 3.4) but can use some C++11 features if available (e.g. lambdas, range-based for, initializer lists)